Jc-alt logo

 A Hashmap is just a dictionary that maps keys->values using a hash function.
 Hashmaps are a common use case for hashing.
 We choose hashing to maximize randomness and minimize collisions between elements to keys.

 Hashing is simply a function.
-It takes in an input, and spits out an output.
-As an example, here is the function mod, which takes in an integer and spits out an integer:
+It takes in an input and spits out an output.
+Here is the function mod, which takes in an integer and spits out an integer:

 hash() -> [key mod (5)]